magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 15.3.
 XSS protection.

 15.3.1.
-Sanitize input, escape output.
+Sanitize input; escape output.

 15.3.2.
 Follow [templates XSS security guidelines](https://devdocs.magento.com/guides/v2.2/frontend-dev-guide/templates/template-security.html) for escaping output.

 15.3.3.
-Incoming data should be casted to the expected type, string data should be validated/sanitized.
+Incoming data should be casted to the expected type.
+String data should be validated/sanitized.

 15.3.4.
 Incoming string data length should be checked.

 15.3.5.
-Special characters like null byte characters should be dropped from Incoming string data.
+Special characters, like null byte characters, should be dropped from Incoming string data.

 15.4.
 A module that introduces Admin Panel functionality should have ACL.